A pioneering railway when it was first built, the Innocent Railway quickly fell victim of steam power’s progress, but its route and legacy lives on.

 A Whole Lotta Coal

 18th and 19th century Edinburgh consumed vast quantities of coal; to heat the houses and tenement flats of the city; to power the industry of the city; the brewers, the distillers, the printers, the rubber-makers.
 The effect of this was to make Edinburgh an incredibly smoky city.
-In 1800 the poet Allan Ramsay described Edinburgh as
+In a posthumous collection of poems by Allan Ramsay, published in 1800, he described Edinburgh as:

 Auld Reeky.
 A name the country people give Edinburgh from the cloud of smoke or reek that is always impending over it”

 Auld Reeky is Scots for ‘Old Smoky’ and a nickname that is still used with fondness for the capital city.
 Between 1800 and 1830 consumption of coal in the capital increased from 200,000 tonnes a year to 350,000 tonnes a year.

 19th century Edinburgh consumed an enormous amount of coal

 Most of Edinburgh’s good coal came from the coal pits of Midlothian, especially around Dalkeith.
 The Cistercian monks of Newbattle Abbey had been mining the coal seams of Prestongrange and Newbattle since the 13th century and by the 19th century it was an established industry in Midlothian.